 GeneCards Summary for CA5A Gene

 CA5A (Carbonic Anhydrase 5A) is a Protein Coding gene.
 Diseases associated with CA5A include Carbonic Anhydrase Va Deficiency, Hyperammonemia Due To and Carbonic Anhydrase Va Deficiency.
-Among its related pathways are Nitrogen metabolism and Metabolism.
+Among its related pathways are Metabolism and Nitrogen metabolism.
 Gene Ontology (GO) annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA5B.

-UniProtKB/Swiss-Prot for CA5A Gene
+UniProtKB/Swiss-Prot Summary for CA5A Gene

 Reversible hydration of carbon dioxide.
 Low activity.